-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-In the United States, colorectal cancer is the third most common cancer among both men and women.
-It is also the third most common cause of cancer death among men and women separately, and the second most common cause of cancer death in men and women combined.
+In the United States, colorectal cancer is the third most common cancer among both men and women separately, and the second most common cancer overall.

-This year, an estimated 136,830 adults in the United States will be diagnosed with colorectal cancer.
-These numbers include 96,830 new cases of colon cancer and 40,000 new cases of rectal cancer.
+This year, an estimated 134,490 adults in the United States will be diagnosed with colorectal cancer.
+These numbers include 95,270 new cases of colon cancer and 39,220 new cases of rectal cancer.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.